Number-phase uncertainty relations and bipartite entanglement detection in spin ensembles: Derivation of the inequalities

-\EQL{eq:unc} is similar to a number-phase uncertainty-like relation \cite{Fadel2020Numberphase}.
-In \EQ{eq:unc}, the first factor represents the fluctuations in the particle number difference and the second term represents the fluctuations in the phase difference.
+\EQL{eq:unc} is similar to a number-phase uncertainty relation \cite{Lange2018Entanglement}.
+In \EQ{eq:unc}, the first term represents the fluctuations in the particle number difference and the second term represents the fluctuations in the phase difference.
 In \APP{app:Relation to a number-phase uncertainty}, we show how \EQ{eq:unc} can be connected to the literature on number-phase uncertainties.

-It is interesting to ask why the term $(\Delta J_z)^2$ in \EQ{eq:unc} has also a constant part.
-This is because $(\Delta J_z)^2$ can be zero.
-If there were not a constant included in the first, then the second term sould be infinite in this case, which is impossible.
-Due to the constant term, a state with $(\Delta J_z)^2=0$ saturates the relation given in \EQ{eq:unc} if the second term is $1.$
+It is interesting to note that the term with $(\Delta J_z^s)^2$ in \EQ{eq:unc} has a constant part.
+The well-known Heisenberg uncertainty with the canonical $x$ and $p$ operators does not have such a constant.
+For that uncertainty, when $\va{x}$ is approaching zero, $\va{p}$ is approaching infinity.
+In our case, the uncertainties of the angular momentum components are bounded from above for a given particle number.
+Thus, such a constant added to $(\Delta J_z^s)^2$ is needed to obtain a meaningful uncertainty relation with angular momentum components.
+If $(\Delta J_z^s)^2$ is zero and there were not a constant included in the first term, then an uncertainty could be satisfied only if the right-hand side of the inequality were zero, or the second term on the left-hand side were infinite, which is impossible.
+Due to the constant term, a state fully polarized in the $z$-direction, having $(\Delta J_z^s)^2=0,$ saturates the relation given in \EQ{eq:unc} with a nonzero value on the right-hand side.